Savory Scones with Gruyere, Prosciutto and Green Onion | Simple Sundays

 Instructions

-• On a lightly floured surface, turn the sticky dough out and knead lightly until all the cheese, prosciutto and green onion are incorporated into the dough.
-Roll the dough 3/4 inch thick.
-Cut out 3 inch squares, then cut diagonally to make triangles.
+- On a lightly floured surface, turn the sticky dough out and knead lightly until all the cheese, prosciutto and green onion are incorporated into the dough.
+Roll the dough into a 3/4-inch thick rectangle.
+Cut out 3-inch squares, then cut each square diagonally to make triangles.
 You should have about 10 scones.
 Place the scones on a baking sheet lined with parchment or a silicone mat, and lightly brush with half and half.
 Sprinkle with sea salt.

 Video